lammps/lammps/doc/src/Run_options.rst

 to be enclosed in quotes or the "\*" character prefixed with a backslash ("\") to avoid shell expansion of the "\*" character.

-Optional keywords may follow the restartfile.
+Optional keywords may follow the restartfile argument.
 Those would have to be valid keywords for the :doc:`info command <info>`.
-The most useful ones - system, group, compute, and fix - are already applied.
-Appending keywords like *coeffs* or *comm* may provide additional useful information stored in the restart file.
+The most useful ones - system, group, computes, and fixes - are already applied.
+Appending keywords like *coeffs* or *communication* may provide additional useful information stored in the restart file.

 ----------